 You may want to learn to play chords with four notes in them.
 This can give your chords a richer, fuller sound.
 For major and minor chords in root position, this means you’ll just play the root of the chord an octave up, placing it on top of the chord.

-A chord you’ll see a lot on lead sheets is the seventh chord.
+Another chord you’re bound to see on lead sheets is the seventh chord.
 To create this chord, start with a triad in root position, then add a minor third on top.
-You’ll often see this chord created on the fifth tone of the scale, in which case a minor third on top of the triad will naturally fall into the key signature.
-For example, in the C major scale, the fifth tone of the scale is G. The G7 chord would be G B D F, with an F natural, which fits with the key of C major, not with G major which has an F sharp.
+You’ll often see this chord built on the fifth tone of the scale, which is also called the dominant seventh chord.
+For example, in the C major scale, the fifth tone of the scale is G. The G dominant seventh, or simply G7 chord, starts with a G major triad–G, B, D–and then adds a minor third above, which is F natural.
+This F also makes a minor seventh above the root of the chord, hence the name seventh chord.

 Another very common and useful four note chord is the major seventh chord.
-To create a major seventh chord, first build an ordinary triad with skips.
-Then add a major third on top to reach the seventh note up from the root of the chord.
-For example, C, E, G, B, makes the Cmaj7 chord.
+To create a major seventh chord, first build an ordinary triad.
+Then, this time, add a major third on top.
+For example, a C major seventh chord, or Cmaj7, starts with a C major triad–C, E, G–and then adds a major third above, which is B natural.
+This note also creates a major seventh above the root.

-A great tip for getting all the right notes is to remember that the “7th” of the major 7th chord is one half step lower than the note you started on.
-D major 7 chord will be made up of the notes D, F#, A, C#, not C as it would be for D7.
+A great tip for getting all the right notes is to remember that the 7th of the major 7th chord is one half step lower than the note you started on.
+The D major 7th chord will be made up of the notes D, F#, A, C#, not C as it would be for the D7.

-Learn how to play all 12 seventh chords and major seventh chords and practice them because you’ll probably see a lot of them on piano lead sheets.
+Learn and practice all 12 seventh chords and major seventh chords and because you’ll probably see a lot of them on piano lead sheets.
 If you can play 7th chords, you’ll be able to play a lot of jazz and R&B lead sheets for piano.
-This is especially true if you master the dominant 7th and minor 7th chords as well.
-Learn more about seventh chords .
+This is especially true if you expand your vocabulary to the minor 7th, half-diminished 7th, and diminished7th chords as well.

 Sometimes you’ll see a sixth chord, such as C6.
 This means that you’ll add the sixth note of the scale on top of a regular triad.
 For C6 you’d play C E G A because you’re adding the 6th note, the A, on top.

-A C11 would add the eleventh note up from the C, or an F an octave up, and so forth.
-You can even sharp or flat these extensions, which turns them into notes called alterations.
+A C11 would add the eleventh note up from the C, or an F past the octave up, and so on.
+You can even sharp or flat these extensions, which turns them into alterations.
 When you’re reading a lead sheet, these notes are optional.
 They add color to the music.
-At the start, just ignore them until you have a really strong understanding of the basic chords.
+At the start, just ignore them until you have a really strong understanding of the basic triads and seventh chords.
 Once you do, you can start adding extensions and alterations to your own arrangements, but be careful that you don’t add any notes that conflict with your melody.

-Have fun playing the piano with piano lead sheets
+Have fun playing the piano with lead sheets